hyperboly/blog.hyperboly.net/content/posts/guides/simple-mc-server.md

 # Goal
 The goal of this guide is to get you a Debian system installed with a Paper Minecraft server that is started on boot by Systemd.
-It will also include an optional choice of adding a firewall to the server.
 To play from outside of LAN, this guide will NOT explain how to port forward or set up a VPN.

 This guide explains setting up an almost vanilla build of minecraft at the latest versions (1.21.x).